ritesh404/kudojs/docs/either.md

 <a name="Either.withDefault"></a>

 ### Either.withDefault(def, v)
-Creates a Right if the value v is not null or undefiend else creates a Right with the default value def
+Creates a Right if the value v is not null or undefined else creates a Right with the default value def

 | Param | Type | Description |